palewire/first-python-notebook/docs/src/charts.md

 We want to sort the y-axis values by their corresponding x values.
 We've been using the shorthand syntax to pass in our axis columns so far, but to add more customization to our chart we'll have to switch to the longform way of defining the y axis.

-To do that, we'll use a syntax you may recognize from the way in the first place: `alt.Y(column_name, arg="value")`.
-There are lots of arguments that you might want to pass in, like ones that will sum or average your data on the fly or limit the number range you want your axis to display.
-In this case, we'll be using the `sort` command.
+To do that, we'll use a syntax like this: `alt.Y(column_name, arg="value")`.
+There are lots more arguments that you might want to pass in, like ones that will sum or average your data on the fly or limit the number range you want your axis to display.
+In this case, we'll stick to using the `sort` command.

 ```{code-cell}
 alt.Chart(top_supporters.head(5)).mark_bar().encode(